juanca548/Trivago_Mobile_Sample/README.md

 # Trivago_Mobile_Sample
-Example of structure of an automation framework for mobile devices with trivago .apk
+Example structure of an automation framework for mobile devices with trivago .apk